Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 The lobby of El Tovar, the beautifully maintained, classic Harvey House Hotel at Grand Canyon National Park.

-The more rustic Bright Angel Lodge is also on the South Rim at the trailhead to Bright Angel Trail.
+The super popular, more rustic Bright Angel Lodge is also on the South Rim at the trailhead to Bright Angel Trail.
 They have large guestrooms in a historic building, plus a lot of little cabins right on the rim of the Grand Canyon.
 Both Fred Harvey Burger and the casual bar, with its own vintage murals and very good food service, are off the lobby.

 Families walk along the South Rim Trail at Grand Canyon National Park.